 Guided movement & breathwork session, overlooking the sea

-Organic coffee, fresh herbal teas & healthy snack outside on the deck
+Organic coffee, fresh herbal teas & healthy snack on the deck

 MID-MORNING: CHRONIC PELVIC PAIN